Stickydicee/portfolio/proxmox/proxmox-install/post-install.md

 ![Helper script overview](../images/post-install/postinstall-helperscript.png)

-In this documentation I am only going to use the **Proxmox Post Install** helper script:
+In this documentation I am only going to use the **Proxmox Post Install** helper script.
 🔗 https://community-scripts.github.io/ProxmoxVE/scripts?id=post-pve-install

 > 🔎 I highly recommend browsing the list of available scripts on the site.
 It’s a valuable toolbox.